itonomi/komponentkassen/electric3-starter-app/LLM_CODE_STYLE.md

 - DO NOT try to use svg/props.
 THERE IS NO SUCH THING AS svg/props.
 Use dom/props inside SVGs, it works.

+## Komponentkassen and Designsystemet

+We are using the Komponentkassen Electric Clojure 3 component system which is built on Designsystemet(https://storybook.designsystemet.no)

+Please use the com.itonomi.komponentkassen.shell namespace aliased as `ks` to develop UI.

+The components in `ks` are all pure components with no state or behaviour.
+They all take two arguments [props Body].

+- props is a map of DOM properties.
+Please use properties such as :data-variant, :data-color and :data-size to use styling from Designsystemet.
+If you wish to add extra styling please use a :style property with a map of CSS directives.
+E.g :style {:color "green"}.

+- Body is an Electric function which renders the body of the component

+  For example:

+  (ks/Button {:data-variant "tertiary"} (e/fn [] (dom/text "Click Me")))

+  Body MUST be an Electric function!!

+  BROKEN EXAMPLE:

+  (ks/Button {:data-variant "tertiary"} (dom/text "Click Me")) ; WILL NOT WORK SINCE BODY IS NOT AN ELECTRIC FUNCTION

 # Git and Version Control